Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Mesopotamia/Sumeria/Sumeria.md

 Sumerian served as a scholarly and religious language long after the Semites took over Mesopotamia.
 Similar to how latin is used during the middle-ages and later.

 ## Religion
+Sumerian religion is polytheistic and each city served their own god.
+These gods were all in the same pantheon.
+### Cosmology
+The Sumerians believed that heaven and earth was created by the goddess Nammu and that they were united in the form of a primeval sea.
+The union of the male god of heaven, *An*, and the female god of earth, *Ki*, created Enlil, the god of Air.
+Enlil then separated heaven and earth and carried off his mother, earth, while his father carried of heaven.
+The union between Enlil and Ki set the stage for the organization of the universe, the creation of man, and the establishment of civilization.

+The Sumerian word for universe is an-ki aka "heaven-earth" and the universe can therefore be subdivided into heaven and earth.
+Heaven consists of the sky and "the great above" where the sky-gods dwell.
+Earth consists of the ground and "the great below" which contains the underworld and the chthonic deities.

+The gods and their relations are as such:
+* **Nanna**, the moon god, is born of Enlil, the Air god, and his wife Ninlil, the air-goddess.
+* **Utu**, the sun god, is born from Nanna, the moon god, and his wife Ningal
+* **Enki**, the water god, begat
+* **Uttu**, the goddess of plants.
+* **Labar**, the god of cattle
+* **Ashnan**, the grain goddess

+Then Ereshkigal was carried off into the netherworld by Kur (similar to the greek myth of Persephone).
+To avenge this deed the water-god Enki attacked Kur, the result of this conflict is not known.

+Sumerians believed in an afterlife in the underworld and that unburied people would have no rest in the nether world.

 ---